 Under the tax code, Congress established and the IRS oversaw a more rewarding accelerated depreciation system to induce companies to invest and expand their operations, thereby growing the economy.
 Or so the argument goes.

-While there is much debate about the effectiveness of the MACRS system, many corporate managers have taken advantage of the tax benefits given to them nevertheless.
+While there is much debate about the effectiveness of the MACRS system, many corporate managers have not shown bias toward the tax benefit and taken advantage of it nevertheless.

 Despite the unclear evidence of whether accelerated depreciation truly increases investment in the long-run, it has provided companies with ample opportunity to use time value of money to their advantage.
 This is because corporations can use MACRS depreciation, bonus depreciation, and Section 179 deductions to accelerate their depreciation expense from a tax perspective.